 Retail workers, factory workers, customer-facing bank employees, hairdressers, restaurant workers, as well as most healthcare workers, and many others, do not have the option of working remotely.
 Delivering services and personal care requires being at a place where the customer or patient seeks service or care.

 Managers, or perhaps more accurately, management, need to reinvent work experiences so that we don’t end up with populations of workers at odds with each other, those with the option of working from home, and those who don’t.
 Although different, the work experiences need to seek equitability.
-While organizations may need two sets of work experiences, and perhaps managers with different skills, they must avoid creating practices and policies that purposefully isolate work populations from one another.
+While organizations may need two sets of work experiences and perhaps managers with different skills, they must avoid creating practices and policies that purposefully isolate work populations from one another.
 The design of the hybrid work experience must include accommodations for both populations that recognize uniqueness and common ground.

 Frontline workers, those who have no choice but to work in the office or from the place of business, should receive rewards and perks commensurate with their work experience.
 Those working from home don’t have to worry about commuting, packing lunches, or in some cases, childcare.
 Those in the office do.
-Consider offering lunch expense accounts, childcare discounts or on-site child care, and discounts on transportation, or additional compensation for the commute.
-Home-based workers may find benefit in more control of their time or meaningful variety in assignments, and stipends for office supplies and equipment.
+Consider offering lunch expense accounts, childcare discounts or on-site child care, and discounts on transportation or additional compensation for the commute.
+Home-based workers may find benefit in more control of their time or meaningful variety in assignments and stipends for office supplies and equipment.
 Both groups should receive equal benefits when it comes to professional development, family leave, and other shared benefits.

 Some commentators on hybrid work, such as Jack Kelly at Forbes (see The Unintended Consequences Of The Hybrid-Work Model) suggest that people who want to succeed more than their home-oriented colleagues should go to work so they can get noticed, volunteer for urgent tasks, and suck up to leadership.
 I’m appalled by this suggestion, even if it proves correct.
-It is exactly the kind of suggestion that keeps poor management practices in place for those working in offices, and for those working remotely.
+It is exactly the kind of suggestion that keeps poor management practices in place for those working in offices and for those working remotely.
 It suggests that the office offers better opportunities overall—that the office is the right choice for those who want career success.

 Hybrid work calls upon different skills.
-I have found, for instance, those who can write well succeed in hybrid work situations because content—ideas expressed well—make them more visible.
+I have found, for instance, that those who can write well succeed in hybrid work situations because content—ideas expressed well—make them more visible.
 Unlike hallway conversations, writing allows for a deeper exploration and richer articulation.
 Substance over surface.
 As an analyst, my work biases me toward writing, but it has proven time and again, even early in my career, often more important to advancement than my coding skills.

 1. Real planning